-88. FAQ #32 it states the cap would not apply if changes were made to increase coverage, what about if the insured opts to decrease their coverage (but combined with an increase in base rates would lead to more than 3.7%).
+- 88.FAQ #32 it states the cap would not apply if changes were made to increase coverage, what about if the insured opts to decrease their coverage (but combined with an increase in base rates would lead to more than 3.7%).
 Would this risk profile have to be capped at 3.7%?
-Yes

-89. Is a rate change planned for the Grid in 2024?
+Yes - 89.
+Is a rate change planned for the Grid in 2024?

 Yes, the Ministerial Order does not prohibit the AIRB from making an adjustment to Grid rates.
-Anticipate a decision on the Grid premium adjustment will be made in January 2024 and effective May 1, 2024.
+The AIRB issued Order 01-2024 on January 29, increasing the Grid premium effective May 1, 2024.

-90. If a client has had one minor conviction and as a result loses the conviction-free discount, do we have to cap as of January 1, 2024?

-Yes, the definition of Good Driver requires the insured to have more than 1 minor conviction to not be a Good Driver as defined by the Government.

-91. Currently, there are a few rating factors which may cause the premium to increase on renewal, even if the insurer does not change rates, such as class or age.
+- 90. If a client has had one minor conviction and as a result loses the conviction-free discount, do we have to cap as of January 1, 2024? - Yes, the definition of Good Driver requires the insured to have more than 1 minor conviction to not be a Good Driver as defined by the Government. - 91.
+Currently, there are a few rating factors which may cause the premium to increase on renewal, even if the insurer does not change rates, such as class or age.
 My understanding is the Ministerial Order only applies going forward, as such can we leave these rating factors as is and only make changes which will be capped with our next filing?